 It is impossible to make a general statement about how long a person’s whiplash symptoms may last or what the long term consequences are likely to be.
-It all depends on how the injury happened, the severity of the injury.
+It all depends on how the injury happened and the severity of the injury.

-While the symptoms of a mild whiplash injury may last just a few days, the symptoms of more severe injury could last several months or longer.
+While the symptoms of a mild whiplash injury may last just a few days, the symptoms of a more severe injury could last several months or longer.
 In some cases, the injury may look deceptively mild in the days immediately following the accident.
-Sometimes however, the symptoms may manifest themselves as much as 7 years after the date of the accident.
+Sometimes, however, the symptoms may manifest themselves as much as 7 years after the date of the accident.

 The time it takes for the whiplash injury to stabilise can also vary widely, from as little as a couple of weeks to as long as two years.

-Symptoms of Whiplash
+- Symptoms of Whiplash Injuries